mahesh2247/allinonestoreapi/README.md

 -	Additionally, a 5% discount is applied by the store if the bill exceeds 2000INR.
 -	The bill is sorted in the ascending order of the commodity names.

 In order to run the API remotely, go to https://reqbin.com/curl and run the following test case with respect to API deployed on heroku -

-Example of JSON data being passed with POST request to the API-
+As an example , Paste the below curl request in the box and hit run in reqbin.com/curl

 curl --location --request POST 'https://allinonestoreapi.herokuapp.com/processjson' \
 --header 'Content-Type: application/json' \